 Where Can I Park?

-New and improved parking lots, 63 and 64, which are located immediately south of the football stadium, have been constructed for the benefit of freshmen, late registrants, and occasionally those attending special events.
+New and improved parking lot 63, which is located immediately south of the football stadium, has been constructed for the benefit of freshmen, late registrants, and occasionally those attending special events.

 .Where Can Visitors Park?

 Visitors must also have their vehicles registered with the CMU Police Department.
 The CMU Police Department is open 24 hours a day, seven days a week to issue temporary and visitor permits.
 The visitor must present their driver's license, vehicle registration and must know the room/hall where they will be staying.
 They will be assigned parking privileges for a specific lot, depending on what hall they will be visiting.
 These permits are $5 per day

 .
 A visitor is defined as someone who is not a student, faculty/staff employee, or a vendor of CMU.What if I Am Only Having A Car On Campus For A Week?

 If you are only going to have a car on campus on a temporary basis, you still need to have the vehicle registered.
 Temporary permits are issued at the rate of $5 per day

 at the CMU Police Department 24 hours a day, seven days a week.Why Did I Get A Parking Ticket?
 I Was Only There For 5 Minutes!